 Most au pairs, I would say more than half, live in the same house as their family with only a private room to themselves.
 This can cause potentially awkward situations with even the best family, and uncomfortable or even tense ones with a family you don’t get on well with.

-Lucky for me, I live in my own apartment separate from the house which eliminates all that awkwardness.
-My family is great in that they always respect my privacy and I really do feel like I’m at “home” when I return to my apartment, but I have friends who don’t have it so great.
+Lucky for me, I lived in my own apartment separate from the house which eliminates all that awkwardness.
+My family was great in that they always respected my privacy and I did feel like I was at “home” when I returned to my apartment at the end of each day.
+But I have friends who don’t have it so great.

 Prepare For Confrontation

 I hate confrontation.
 I would rather shave my own head than do something that can stir up a heated conversation with someone.
 I avoid it like the plague and this has always been a struggle of mine.

 The thing you should know about being an au pair is that confrontation is going to arise whether you like it or not, and a tough yet constructive conversation is going to be necessary at least once or twice throughout your time.

 If you know this and expect it ahead of time you will have a much better time handling it when the time comes.